dingningpei/BiLSTM_CRF_GPU/README.md

 # BiLSTM_CRF_GPU
-BiLSTM + CRF for NER problem
+a more efficient and GPU friendly BiLSTM + CRF method for NER problem
-More efficient and GPU friendly